 Perhaps the earliest known potential evidence of at least vegetarianism goes back to 7000BCE, over 9,000 years ago, to a town called Mehrgarh, belonging to the Indus river civilization.
 It’s widely known that followers of the Hindu religion do not consume meat and while the exact beginning of Hinduism is vague, its philosophical foundation reaches back potentially as far as Mehrgarh, far before any written text or scripture was made.
 The term Hindu is etymologically linked to the Sanskrit Sindhu, which is the ancient name for the Indus river, and was a term the Persians used to identify the people living near river. [tweet this]

-Ancient Hindu texts have many references to the practice of nonviolence towards non-humans animals.
+Ancient Hindu texts have many references to the practice of nonviolence towards non-human animals.
 The Bhagavad Gita states:

 “One is dearest to god who has no enemies among the living beings, who is nonviolent to all creatures.”